Prior to that Newsletter

 Public Hearings

-On Thursday, February 27, P&Z will hold a public hearing on PZ25-05 regarding a replat at 110 Caylebaite Street.
+On Thursday, March 27, P&Z will hold a public hearing on PZ25-05 for a conditional use permit for a battery energy storage system at 509 S. New Hope Road.

 EDC

-The next EDC (Economic Development Corporation) Board meeting will be on Tuesday, February 25.
+The next EDC (Economic Development Corporation) Board meeting is this Tuesday, March 25.
+The complete agenda is at: https://kennedaletx.portal.civicclerk.com/event/3587/files/agenda/10014 .

 # # # # # # # # # # # #